vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Topic: dictionaries

 **SAY**: Now that we're finished implementing the Fizz Buzz game, we can tackle a more realistic problem.
-         Here is the scenario: we've been comissioned to produce comparative plots of temerature data for 3 countries and globally from 1901 to 2020: Belgium, Russia, and Australia.
+         Here is the scenario: we've been comissioned to produce comparative plots of temperature data for 3 countries and globally from 1901 to 2020: Belgium, Russia, and Australia.

 **SAY**: The data we need is publicly available on the internet but from different sources so we will need